ShivamGaurUQ/Zefset-Test/README.md

 - Clone the repository.
 - Install JDK 8 or higher.
 - Open terminal.
 Change directory to the one saving the files.
+Use: cd __DIRECTORY NAME__
 - Run Zefset.java (1. javac Zefset.java  2. java Zefset)
 - Application starts running.
 ![](images/zef.png)